Your briefing on Tuesday - The New York Times - Up News Info

 How safe is it to fly?

-Airlines and airports around the world are doing their best to instill confidence in travelers that it's safe to get back on a plane.
-But these measures it might not be enough.
-Melina asked Donald McNeil, our infectious disease reporter, what he thinks.
+Airlines and airports around the world are doing their best to make travelers confident that it's safe to get back on a plane.
+But those measures it might not be enough.
+Melina Delkic asked Donald McNeil, our infectious disease reporter, what he thought.

 It is impossible to make a perfectly safe plane.
 It is a closed space full of strangers.
 It could also be a flying subway car, a flying cocktail, or a flying choir practice.
 The most important factor is luck: Did you get on one of the dozens of planes on a given day that are OK?
 Or did you get on the plane that has a virus-throwing superframe that may not even feel sick on board?
 And is that superpropager sitting silently in a mask in a back row?
 Or a stewardess patrolling the hallways and lowering her mask to answer questions?